In The Know

 Riverwards Produce

-By June 22, 2022No Comments
+By June 22, 2022July 9th, 2026No Comments

-From Fishtown to Old City, Riverwards Produce is Growing Access to Fresh Food for Philadelphia’s Food Makers
+From Fishtown to Old City, Riverwards Produce Is Growing Access to Fresh Food for Philadelphia’s Food Makers

-The site is situated in the heart of Old City — a little over 3,000 square feet on the ground floor plus a full basement and parking lot in the rear which was key to operations for loading and trash removal.
-The space boasts soaring ceilings, sky lights, exposed wood beams, and 43’ of frontage on N Bread Street’s cobblestone road.
-The quiet, tree-lined side street is steps away from Old City’s vibrant North 3rd Street, home to numerous restaurants, cafés, galleries, and boutiques.
-Finazzo along with local designers Michael and Lena Parcell worked with the Historical Society of Philadelphia to maintain and preserve the historically certified façade as well as the windows and doors – keeping the integrity of the space.
-Blum was able to get creative in structuring a deal that worked for both the ownership and Riverwards Produce.
+The site is situated in the heart of Old City, offering just over 3,000 square feet on the ground floor, a full basement, and a rear parking lot that is essential for deliveries and trash removal.
+The space features soaring ceilings with exposed wood beams, skylights, and 43 feet of frontage on North Bread Street’s historic cobblestone roadway.
+The quiet, tree-lined street is just steps from Old City’s vibrant North 3rd Street, home to numerous restaurants, cafés, galleries, and boutiques.

-Finazzo hopes to continue to increase access to fresh food and wholesome ingredients for Philadelphia residents, as food deserts in metropolitan areas are common. “[Food] markets historically are gathering places — you meet your neighbors here, and share ideas and recipes,” he says.
+“Food markets have historically been gathering places—you meet your neighbors here and share ideas and recipes,” he says.
 “By nature, a grocery store becomes a hub for the neighborhood.
-This is what we created in Fishtown, and I hope for the same here in Old City.”
+This is what we created in Fishtown, and I hope to create the same sense of community here in Old City.”

 Riverwards Produce Market